FellowTraveler/Open-Transactions-old/testwallet/API-README.txt

 (Instructions for each language are below.)

-** You likely wish to add TRANSPORT=XmlRpc to the below commands, as well.
+** You likely wish to add TRANSPORT=ZMQ to the below commands, as well.
 And: MAKE SURE you do a make clean when switching languages, since they can interfere with each other.